HudaOmer/38d_al-loli/README.md

 ## `Prerequisites:`
+* To view this project in your local machine make sure you have the following done:
 1. Install `PHP`:
 - Ensure `PHP` is installed on your machine.
 Laravel typically requires `PHP 7.x` or higher.